Pac-Man World 2: Remake

 A remake of Pac-Man World 2, titled Pac-Man World 2 Re-Pac, was announced during a Nintendo Direct in July 2025.
-The remake was developed by Now Production, who also developed Pac-Man World Re-Pac (2022), and similarly remakes the game from the ground up with multiple changes.
+The remake was developed by Now Production, which also developed Pac-Man World Re-Pac (2022), and similarly remakes the game from the ground up with multiple changes.

+Gameplay

 Pac-Man's abilities in Re-Pac have been expanded, including the ability to perform the flip kick on the ground, and the flutter jump and Pac-Dot throw from the previous Re-Pac game.
 Stages have been remixed compared to the original, and all bosses have been updated or replaced with new ones.
 Each stage has additional missions, such as collecting all fruit or finishing a time trial in a certain time; completing all of a stage's missions unlocks bonuses such as new costumes for Pac-Man.
 Special figurines can be obtained in stages and from gashapon machines at the arcade, which can be displayed on pedestals in Pac-Village.
 While the classic games return, Ms. Pac-Man is no longer playable, presumably due to the ongoing dispute with AtGames over the IP.
 Completing the game unlocks a set of more difficult levels and bosses.

 Re-Pac features two-player cooperative play, with the second player controlling a floating Pac-Drone that can attack foes and retrieve collectibles.
 An optional "Fairy Mode" difficulty setting makes players invincible and allows them to skip portions of a stage if they repeatedly get stuck.
 The remake also adds full voice acting, including Martin Sherman reprising his role as Pac-Man from Pac-Man World 3.

+Release

 Re-Pac was released on September 26, 2025, for the Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S and Microsoft Windows.
 Physical copies feature a reversible cover that recreates the original game's box art.
 A selection of the game's costumes and figures were automatically unlocked for those who preordered the game.
-A Toc-Man costume for Pac-Man will also be unlocked if the game detects a Pac-Man World Re-Pac save file.
+A Toc-Man costume for Pac-Man is also unlocked if the game detects a Pac-Man World Re-Pac save file.
 The game is available in standard or deluxe editions; the latter grants access to a Pac-Land costume, as well as Sonic the Hedgehog-themed downloadable content released on November 11 that adds three stages, a costume, and 20 figures.
 The crossover content came as a result of Sega approaching Bandai Namco about including Pac-Man content in Sonic Racing: CrossWorlds (2025).
+A set of free holiday costumes was added to the game on December 23, 2025, while a birthday hat costume was added on May 22, 2026, to commemorate the 46th anniversary of the original arcade game.